 An income for people between the ages of 16 to 24 years who are studying full time, undertaking a full time Australian Apprenticeship, training, looking for work or sick.

 For more information on government assistance contact Centrelink.

 Material aid is the practical assistance given to people in need.
 It includes food services, parcels and vouchers, toiletries, bedding, transport vouchers, holiday hampers.
 Sometimes the agency will be able to help with the payment of bills or medications when the funds are available but it’s usually best to call ahead to see what is available and to make an appointment.

 Call the Department of Health and Human Services on 1300 650 172 and they will connect you with an agency or service in your area.

 Emergency relief helps people solve their immediate financial crisis through vouchers (food, transport or chemist), part payment of outstanding bills (rent or accommodation, utility accounts) and material assistance such as household goods, food parcels or clothing.

 Financial Counselling takes place with qualified and experienced workers who can help with budgeting, advocacy on the behalf of their client with outside organisations, referrals to and information about other agencies that can assist with finances or other issues, and financial literacy.

-Financial counsellors provide a free, independent and confidential service.
+Financial Counsellors provide a free, independent and confidential service.
 You can use the FCA website to locate one in your area Contact Us – Financial Counselling Australia.
 For telephone counselling with a counsellor close to you, call the National Debt Hotline on 1800 007 007.
 A financial counsellor can help you with the following issues: